AirPods Pro: Models

-First generation
+First Generation

 Apple announced AirPods Pro on October 28, 2019, and released them two days later on October 30, 2019.
-They include features of standard AirPods, such as a microphone that filters out background noise, accelerometers and optical sensors that can detect presses on the stem and in-ear placement, and automatic pausing when they are taken out of the ears.
+They include features of standard AirPods, such as a microphone.
+They also have noise cancellation to reduce exterior sounds background noise, accelerometers and optical sensors that can detect presses on the stem and in-ear placement, and automatic pausing when they are taken out of the ears.
 Control by tapping is replaced by pressing a force sensor on the stems.
 They are rated IPX4 for water resistance.

-The AirPods Pro use the H1 chip also found in the second and third-generation AirPods, that supports hands-free "Hey Siri".
+The AirPods Pro use the H1 chip also found in the second- and third-generation AirPods, that supports hands-free "Hey Siri".
 They have active noise cancellation, accomplished by microphones detecting outside sound and speakers producing precisely opposite "anti-noise".
 Active noise cancellation can be turned off or switched to "transparency mode" that helps users hear surroundings.
 Noise cancellation modes can also be switched in iOS or by pinching the stems of the AirPods using the force sensor.

 The H1 chip is embedded in a unique system in a package (SiP) module enclosing several other components, such as the audio processor and accelerometers.

 Battery life is rated to be equal to the second-generation AirPods at five hours, but noise cancellation or transparency mode reduce it to 4.5 hours due to the extra processing.
 The charging case advertises the same 24 hours of total listening time as the standard AirPods case.
 It also features Qi standard wireless charging compatibility.
 In October 2021, Apple updated the bundled charging case with MagSafe.
 Like AirPods, AirPods Pro have received criticism for their battery life.

-AirPods Pro come with three sizes of silicone tips.
-There is a software test in iOS called the Ear Tip Fit Test that "[checks] the fit of your AirPods ear tips to determine which size provides the best seal and acoustic performance" to ensure a correct fit, as well as a feature called "Adaptive EQ" which automatically adjusts the frequency contour, claimed to better match the wearer's ear shape.
+AirPods Pro come with three sizes of silicone tips, including the attached medium set.
+There is a software test in iOS called the Ear Tip Fit Test that "checks the fit of your AirPods ear tips to determine which size provides the best seal and acoustic performance" to ensure a correct fit, as well as a feature called "Adaptive EQ" which automatically adjusts the frequency contour, claimed to better match the wearer's ear shape.
 Starting in early 2020, Apple started selling tip replacements for AirPods Pro on their website.

 With iOS 14 and iPadOS 14, Apple added a spatial audio mode designed to simulate 5.1 surround sound.
 Supported apps include the Apple TV app, Disney+, HBO Max and Netflix.
-Spatial audio requires an iPhone or iPad with an Apple A10 processor or newer. tvOS 15 brought spatial audio to the Apple TV 4K.
+Spatial audio requires an iPhone, iPad or Apple TV with an Apple A10 processor or newer.

 iOS 14 also added the ability to apply headphone accommodations to transparency mode, allowing the AirPods Pro to act as rudimentary hearing aids.
 In October 2021, a new Conversation Boost mode was added as a customization of the regular Transparency mode.
 It boosts voices above background noise and music.